AverageAustrianFan/cSharp-Quiz-Game/README.md

 How to add a question: In the (string[] answer) box, add any new answer you want, however after that, remember to add the answer in the other string box below.
 Then, you can form the question and give it a value.
 To edit a question, simply edit the question text and answer.

 Have fun and thank you for reading!

+Quiz planned to come to C++, Java, JavaScript and Python.